Transitioning to College

 I am almost finished with ELA (ESL).
 What should I do now?

 - Apply for Financial Aid.
 Financial Aid is money from the government to help you pay for college.
-Low-income students may be eligible for grants (that do not need to be paid back) and some students may receive loans (that you must re-pay).
-If you don’t think you will be able to pay for college by yourself, you will need to apply for Financial Aid about 2 quarters before you plan to take college classes.
+Low-income students may be eligible for grants (that do not need to be paid back), and some may receive loans (that you must re-pay).
+If you don’t think you will be able to pay for college by yourself, you need to apply for Financial Aid about two quarters before taking college classes.

 - Take the LOEP test.
 The LOEP test will tell you what your English skill level is.
 It is necessary to take this test before you begin college classes.